Dion Donohue: Swindon Town

 Swindon did not negotiate to sign Donohue when January came, with Wellens saying that this was due to the player's injury, rather than his court proceedings.

 On 25 September 2020, Donohue rejoined Swindon on a one-year deal.
-He left on 11 December due to personal reasons.
+He left on 11 December for personal reasons.
 Due to injury, he had asked manager John Sheridan for leave to spend Christmas with his terminally ill niece, which was refused, prompting Donohue to cancel his contract.

 Barrow

 On 28 January 2021, Donohue joined Barrow on a short-term deal until the end of the season.
 He trained only three days a week due to his family condition.
 He was one of 13 players released at the end of the season.

 Return to Caernarfon Town

 Donohue rejoined Caenarfon Town in the Cymru Premier in June 2021.
 He had quit professional football at the age of 27 and moved back to North Wales in order to spend more time with his niece, who was terminally ill with a brain tumour; she died in July 2021 at the age of 5.
 He was named in the league's 2021–22 Team of the Season.